thomasdarimont/screen-casting-app/readme.md

 # Screen Casting App
-Creates screenshots from the display of the server and exposes them via HTTP.
+Java app that can capture the screen of the current machine and exposes them via HTTP.

 ## Build
 ```